BacteriaGroup/Cracked-Tools/DcRAT/readme.md

 ## This Tool Cracked By BacteriaGroup
-## XWorm Install Hidden In Startup And Explorer A+H
+## DcRAT Install Hidden In Startup And Explorer A+H
 ## Password : BacteriaGroup